What is complex regional pain syndrome?

 - Minor procedures, such as a needle stick

 Anyone at any age can get CPRS.
 It is more common in women.
 It seems to peak around age 40.
 It is uncommon in children and rare in the elderly.

 How is complex regional pain syndrome diagnosed?

 Your doctor will ask you about your pain symptoms.
 He or she will physically examine you.
 There is not one specific test that can diagnose CRPS.
-Some tests may be done to rule out another cause to your symptoms.
+Some tests may rule out another cause to your symptoms.
 An MRI can show changes in the tissue of the affected limb.
 Or it may verify that no other structural damage has occurred.

 Can complex regional pain syndrome be prevented or avoided?